 How to reheat turkey

-When reheating turkey, as with all meat, you should only reheat it once.
+When reheating, as with all meat, you should only reheat it once.
 Make sure it is piping hot.
-The internal temperature should be 74°C / 165°F. It is best to defrost the turkey overnight in the fridge before reheating.
-You can of course eat leftover turkey cold & it's great in sandwiches or a salad.
+The internal temperature should be 74°C / 165°F. It is best to defrost overnight in the fridge before reheating.
+You can of course eat leftover turkey meat cold & it's great in sandwiches or a salad.

 Pasta dishes are great for using up leftover turkey, especially if you don't have quite enough meat leftover.
 You could also add any leftover ham to these pasta dishes.
 Use extra vegetables to make these dishes go further if you need to.
 They all use vegetables that are in season in winter.